 In this blog we talk through useful Twitter KPIs and how to track the right info to show the value of your work and ads.

 A KPI gives you, your team, and your boss the numbers you need to know how your marketing is performing.

-Rather than try to absorb every data point, a handful of KPIs can give you all the information you need to make fast decisions and take advantage of new opportunities.
+Rather than try to absorb every data point, a handful of KPIs can give you the information you need to make better decisions.

 How many KPIs should you track?
 KPIs should be the key metrics you need.
 Not every number you can find.
 One KPI is ideal — three to six give you a well-rounded view of your marketing.